 The company has taken advantage of the exemption in FRS 102 Section 33 "Related Party Disclosures" from disclosing transactions with other wholly owned members of the group controlled by the parent undertaking.
-There is no key management personnel identified other than the directors of the business and details about their remuneration for services provided to the company are disclosed in Note 3 to the Financial Statements.
+There is no key management personnel identified other than the directors of the business.